tidev/titanium-cli/README.md

     [sudo] npm install -g titanium

-## Bleeding Edge

-You can download the latest and greatest *unstable* Titanium CLI code by running the following:

-    [sudo] npm install -g git://github.com/appcelerator/titanium.git
+After install, Titanium CLI is executable as `ti`

 ## Obtaining a Titanium SDK

-You will need to download a Titanium SDK 3.0 or newer:
+You will need to download a Titanium SDK:

     # stable release (recommended)
     titanium sdk install --default

-There are times when the latest stable release has an issue or lacks a feature in which case you may want to try an unstable Titanium SDK build.
-These builds are not recommended for production use, but should work for development.

-    # unstable next release
-    titanium sdk install --branch 3_1_X --default

-    # bleeding edge
-    titanium sdk install --branch master --default

 ## Setting up the Titanium CLI

 Before you begin using the Titanium CLI, you should configure it by running the "setup" command:

     titanium setup

-It will prompt you with a number of questions such as your e-mail address (for logging into the Appcelerator Network), the location of your Android SDK, and so on.

 ## Usage